-Wallpaper is another route to giving a kid’s room personality.
+Wallpaper is another route worth considering if you're looking to design a kid's room with plenty of personality.
 Many children’s wallpapers are bold and busy, so don’t feel obliged to use one on all four walls if it’s going to look overwhelming or make the room feel too small.
 Instead, try hanging it on a single wall or perhaps two.

 Don’t just think dedicated children’s wallpaper, either.
 Patterns including geometrics can look just right, and usually come in a range of colourways from bold to more subtle shades to suit the age of the room’s owner.
 For example, grey wallpaper in an interesting pattern offers a brilliant backdrop for an evolving scheme.

-Murals are another eye-catching alternative.
-They work like a feature wall created with wallpaper, but you can size the design (rather than working with standard rolls of wallpaper and pattern matching).
+Another eye-catching alternative, murals work like a feature wall created with wallpaper, but you can size the design (rather than working with standard rolls of wallpaper and pattern matching).
 Themes include animals, birds, maps and charts, astronomy or architecture, as well as patterns.

 Simpler to use, wall stickers can add interest to children’s rooms, and are easy to remove when they tire of the design.
 There are versions available to please kids from nursery age to sophisticated teens, so don’t just consider them for little ones.
 Be bold in scale, either with a single image or in creating a group as they’ll tend to look lost otherwise.